Minister Of State At Ministry Of Foreign Affairs Meets Canadian Ambassador

-Doha, Qatar: Minister of State at the Ministry of Foreign Affairs HE Dr. Mohammed bin Abdulaziz bin Saleh Al Khulaifi met on Wednesday with Ambassador of Canada to Qatar HE Isabelle Marie Catherine Martin.
+(MENAFN- Gulf Times) HE Minister of State at the Ministry of Foreign Affairs Dr. Mohammed bin Abdulaziz bin Saleh Al Khulaifi met on Wednesday with HE Ambassador of Canada to Qatar Isabelle Marie Catherine Martin.

 The meeting discussed aspects of bilateral cooperation, in addition to the latest developments in Gaza Strip and the occupied Palestinian territories, including the mediation efforts of the State of Qatar to release the captives, and means to consolidate regional and international diplomatic efforts in order to reach an immediate ceasefire.